evanemran/evanemran/README.md

 - 🎓 Masters in Computer Science & Engineering.
 - 🔭 Software Engineer and also make programming tutorials on [Coding With Evan][website]!
 - 🥅 2024 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I am also a GAMER!
+- ⚡ Fun fact: I am also a GAMER & CYCLIST!

 ![](https://komarev.com/ghpvc/?username=evanemran&color=brightgreen&style=plastic)